zixiz/url-shortener-nx/README.md

 - Containerized with Docker for consistent environments.
 - Deploy on OCI live at [https://prm.co.il/](https://prm.co.il/)
 - Swagger documentation at [https://prm.co.il/api/api-docs/](https://prm.co.il/api/api-docs/)
+- **API Rate Limiting:** To prevent abuse, the following rate limits are in place:
+  - **Authentication:** 10 requests per 5 minutes per IP.
+  - **URL Shortening:** 10 requests per minute per IP.
+  - **URL Statistics:** 25 requests per minute per IP.
+  - **Redirection:** 50 requests per minute per IP.
+- **Secure Backend:**
+  - **Input Validation:** All API endpoints validate incoming data to protect against common vulnerabilities.
+  - **Centralized Error Handling:** A middleware is used for consistent error handling across the application.
+  - **Structured Logging:** The application uses Winston for structured, environment-aware logging.
+  - **Database Migrations:** Database schema changes are managed through TypeORM migrations.
+- **Advanced Frontend:**
+  - **Mobile-First Responsive Design:** The UI is optimized for both mobile and desktop devices.
+  - **Centralized State Management:** Redux Toolkit is used to manage application state for authentication, UI, and URL data.
+  - **Theming with Animated Background:** A customizable theming system with an animated background for a modern look and feel.

 ---